Boris Malagurski: Kosovo: A Moment in Civilization

 In September 2017, Malagurski released a documentary film about Serbian monasteries in Kosovo called Kosovo: A Moment In Civilization, designed to oppose Kosovo's membership in UNESCO.
 The film was released on September 15, 2017 in Paris, France.
 The film was condemned by Kosovo's government.

 Like Me a Million

 Malagurski directed and produced a Serbian short film Lajkuj me milion puta (Like Me a Million).
 It stars Nikola Kojo, Miloš Biković and Maja Šuša.
 The film was released on March 29, 2019 at the 66th Belgrade Documentary and Short Film Festival.

 The Weight of Chains 3

 Malagurski made the third part of The Weight of Chains film series which deals with how big business and political interest groups endanger peoples' health and very existence.
-The film was released in Chicago on September 28, 2019, and features interviews with Jeffrey Sachs, Katrin Jakobsdottir, Noam Chomsky, Nele Karajlić and Danica Grujičić.
+The film was released in Chicago on September 28, 2019, and features interviews with Jeffrey Sachs, Katrín Jakobsdóttir, Noam Chomsky, Nele Karajlić and Danica Grujičić.